Toronto Arts Foundation Resiliency Fund

 FUNDRAISING FOR THE FUND: FOR DONORS

-A: Our goal is to raise $2.5 million by the end of 2022.
+A: Our goal was to raise $2.5 million by the end of 2022.

-Q: What are the levels of giving?
+Q: What were the levels of giving?

 Q: I made a donation.
 Will I receive a tax receipt?